liningtonlab/article-pipeline-docs/docs/faq.md

 ### Are scientific journals mandating raw data upload with publication?

-Some scientific journals are beginning to ask for raw data deposition and data availabilty statements with publication.
+Some scientific journals are beginning to ask for raw data deposition and data availability statements with publication.
 As the natural products community adapts to this change, NP-MRD is equipped to meet all the requirements set by journals and support your research.

 ## Deposit Data